 Cancer Medical Malpractice Cases

-A common case we see is when doctors fail to diagnose a condition correctly or miss a diagnosis completely.
+Another common case type we see is when doctors fail to diagnose a condition correctly or miss a diagnosis completely.
 For example, if someone has a colonoscopy, the doctor is looking for abnormalities in order to give a patient a clean bill of health or make other recommendations for their care.
 If the doctor fails to notice a lesion or malignancy and gives a patient a clean bill of health, that doctor may be liable for missing the diagnosis if the situation is made worse because of the misdiagnosis.

 Joint Reconstruction Mistake Cases